CrystopherCarpenter/cine-flex/README.md

 # Cine Flex

-A web app to reservate, movies tickets.
+A web app to reservate movies tickets.
 Just choose you movie, session, seats, get your popcorn and soda and enjoy!

 ## Technologies
 The technologies that were used in this project:<br>